winglang/wing/docs/docs/03-platforms/01-understanding-platforms.md

 There might be times when you need to write code that is specific to a particular platform target.
 For example, you may want to activate a verbose logging service only when testing locally to save on cloud log storage costs.

-With the Wing `util` library, you can access environment variables.
-The `WING_TARGET` environment variable contains the current platform target as it's value, which you can use to conditionally run target-specific code.
+The `@target` intrinsic returns the current platform target as a string value, which you can use to conditionally run target-specific code.
 See the example below:

 ```js playground example
 bring cloud;